Global Performance Guarantees for Localized Model Predictive Control

 Theorem \ref{thm:sls} allows us to reformulate a control problem over state and input signals into an equivalent problem over closed-loop maps $\Psibf_x$, $\Psibf_u$.
-In the case of problem \eqref{eq:mpc_original}, where no driving noise is present, we notice that $\wbf := ^\top$.
-Then, only the first block column of $\Psibf_x$, $\Psibf_u$ need to be computed.
+In the case with no driving noise, only the first block column of $\Psibf_x$, $\Psibf_u$ need to be computed due to the zeros in $\wbf$.
 We can rewrite \eqref{eq:closed_loop_maps} as $\xbf = \Phibf_x x_0$ and $\ubf = \Phibf_u x_0$, where $\Phibf_x$ and $\Phibf_u$ correspond to the first block columns of $\Psibf_x$ and $\Psibf_u$, respectively.
 Then, we can rewrite \eqref{eq:sls_theorem} as

-Notice that for any $\Phibf_x$ satisfying constraint \eqref{eq:dynamics_constr_xu}, $(\Phibf_x)_{1:N_x,:} = I$. this is due to the structure of $\Z$.
+Notice that for any $\Phibf_x$ satisfying constraint \eqref{eq:dynamics_constr_xu}, $(\Phibf_x)_{1:N_x,:} = I$.
+This is due to the structure of $\Z$.
 Also, constraint \eqref{eq:dynamics_constr_xu} is always feasible, with solution space of dimension $N_uT$.
-To see this, notice that $\rank(\Z) = \rank $ always holds, since $\Z$ has full row rank due to the identity blocks on its diagonal; apply the Rouché-Capelli theorem \cite{shafarevich2012linear} to get the desired result.
+To see this, notice that $\rank(\Z) = \rank $ always holds, since $\Z$ has full row rank due to the identity blocks on its diagonal; apply the Rouch\'e-Capelli theorem \cite{shafarevich2012linear} to get the desired result.